4awpawz/trio-docs/source/fragments/docs/learn/createawebpage.md

 5. We then iterate over the countries list, appending each country to our ordered list.

 We can now remove the `<section data-trio-include="countries.md"></section>` tag from the page template source/templates/default.html as it is no longer needed.
-Our page template should now like this:
+Our page template should now look like this:

 ```html
 <!DOCTYPE html>